Hercules Ayala: Professional wrestling career

 Born in Bayamón, Puerto Rico, Ayala was a fan of professional wrestling and admired Huracan Castillo.
 During the early-1970s, he traveled to the United States several months after his mother had left to live with her daughter and her grandchildren in Boston, Massachusetts.
 While living in Boston, Cruz met former National Wrestling Alliance wrestler Angelo Savoldi working out at a local gym.
-After undergoing training with Savoldi, he was able to compete for the then World Wide Wrestling Federation for a brief time.
+After undergoing training with Savoldi, he was able to compete for the then World Wide Wrestling Federation from 1974 to 1975 as Ruben Ayala.

 In December 1976, Ayala and tag team partner Victor Jovica won the NWA North American Tag Team Championship (Puerto Rico/WWC version) from Heigo Hamaguchi and Gordon Nelson.
 In 1977, Cruz met Bret Hart and the Dynamite Kid in Germany, and they introduced him to Stu Hart.
 Cruz worked in Canada for eight years.
 In Hart's Stampede Wrestling, Cruz held the Stampede International Tag Team Championship with Jim Neidhart.
 In addition to Stampede, he wrestled for Lutte Internationale.
 In January 1987, he defeated David Shultz for the Canadian International Heavyweight Championship, but lost it to Abdullah the Butcher approximately one month later.

 After returning to Puerto Rico, he began working for the Capital Sports Promotion (later renamed to World Wrestling Council).
 He feuded with Killer Tim Brooks, Kevin Sullivan and Hercules Hernandez.
 In March 1985, he defeated Randy Savage to win the WWC North American Heavyweight Championship.
 He also wrestled Ric Flair for the NWA title.
 In the summer of 1987 Ayala suggested to the WWC office that he turn heel after years working as a babyface.
 He feuded with Carlos Colon over the WWC Universal Heavyweight Title and hired Chicky Starr as his manager.
 His feud with Carlos Colon reached its peak when Ayala attacked Nancy Coates, Carlos Colon's wife, at a WWC banquet award ceremony.
-On January 6, 1989 he lost a loser leaves town match to Colon and disappeared from the territory.
+On January 6, 1989, he lost a loser leaves town match to Colon and disappeared from the territory.

 In 1992, he worked as booker in Puerto Rico for the American Wrestling Federation, where he reunited with manager Chicky Starr and was the AWF champion until he lost the championship to Huracán Castillo Jr.

 Between 1995 and 1996, he made some appearances at the World Wrestling Council and feuded against Bronco l.

 In 2011, Hercules Ayala returned to the World Wrestling Council and dedicated the 2011 WWC Anniversary Card to him.

 He was also inducted to the Prairie Wrestling Alliance Hall of Fame.